olcf/olcf-user-docs/software/workflows/rp.rst

 ----

 This example calculates the free energy of charging an ion for illustrating the use of NAMD within Radical Pilot.
-The example finds the electrostatic contribution to the free energy of charging a Na+ ion in wa- ter.
+The example finds the electrostatic contribution to the free energy of charging a Na+ ion in water.
 It will use the SPC/E water model and the Na+ parameters from Hummer et al.Hummer, Pratt, and García 1996.
 The accompanying archive collects all the work necessary for running the ensemble calculation.

 Simulation task